 - time management and more

-Fiction authors can create patterns for things like:
+Fiction authors can create templates or patterns for things like:

 - Civil War costumes

 - jokes and humor

 Charge readers for providing valuable advice via email, on a regular schedule.